UCLALibrary/research-tips/_posts/2010-01-08-sharing-your-research.markdown

 <h4>Delivering an Elevator Speech</h4>
 <p>It's important to <i> consider whom your audience is </i> when delivering an elevator speech.
 For instance, it's a good idea to leave out jargon if you're pitching your research project to a lay audience as opposed to a group of experts in your field.

+<p>Here's an example of how you can edit a technical and jargon-heavy passage so it's more suitable for a wider audience. </p>

+<p> Remember to keep it simple and to the point.
+State your research topic, report your findings, and convey its significance.
+It's a good idea to write out a draft first and read it out loud a few times to make sure it flows and is of appropriate length. </p>
+<p>And most importantly, <i> practice </i> delivering your elevator speech a lot.
+This will help calm your nerves so you don't freeze up when you're about to share your research with others.
+To make your elevator speech not sound robotic, it's a good idea to memorize key points of your research rather than a full script. </p>
+<p>And lastly, be <i> enthusiastic </i>.
+Recall what first sparked your interest in your research and be sure to convey that to your audience. </p>

+<h4>What's the difference between an elevator speech and an abstract?</hv>
+<p>Although both serve to present your research and its significance in a concise manner, elevator speeches and abstracts differ in format and purpose. </p>